Dubai Guide: Dubai Travel Advisory

 What to Do in Dubai

-Before I visited Dubai for the first had thought, Dubai has just skyscrapers and shopping mall, but I was proven wrong.
-There is soooo much to do and see and something to find for almost any taste.
+Before I visited Dubai for the first time, I thought Dubai is just skyscrapers and shopping malls, but I was proven wrong.
+There is soooo much to do and see, and there’s something for almost any taste.

 - Do a Dubai desert safari, either a Morning Dune Drive or a Sundowner Dune Dinner Safari

-- Do hot air balloon ride in Dubai
+- Take a hot air balloon ride in Dubai

 - Visit Dubai Deira and the Gold and Spice Souk and ride an Abra